Armed Forces Expeditionary Medal: Similar awards

 The Navy Expeditionary Medal and the Marine Corps Expeditionary Medal.
 In the modern era, service members who were authorized one of these medals are occasionally permitted to choose between receipt of the Armed Forces Expeditionary Medal or the service specific expeditionary medal.
 The AFEM and the Navy/Marine Expeditionary Medal cannot be bestowed simultaneously for the same action.

-The Air Force Expeditionary Service Ribbon.
-Although similar in name, this award is unrelated to the Armed Forces Expeditionary Medal and is presented for duty performed on U.S. Air Force deployments.
+The Air and Space Expeditionary Service Ribbon.
+Although similar in name, this award is unrelated to the Armed Forces Expeditionary Medal and is presented for duty performed on U.S. Air Force and U.S. Space Force deployments.